yinshiyionly/heygem/README.md

 # Heygem - Open Source Alternative to Heygen [【切换中文】](./README_zh.md)

 ## Project Introduction
-HeyGem Digital Human is a free and open-source project released by Silicon Minds, supporting local deployment and API calls.
+HeyGem Digital Human is a free and open-source project developed by Silicon Intelligence, supporting both local deployment and API integration.

-With just a 10-second video submission, you can quickly clone a digital human's appearance and voice.
-Simply input text or upload audio to drive the digital human's lip movements and automatically generate a video with spoken content.
+By simply submitting a 10-second video clip, users can accurately replicate a digital human's visual appearance and vocal characteristics.
+The solution allows text input or audio uploads to synchronize lip movements with speech, automatically generating lifelike videos with synthesized verbal content.

 ## Official Website
 Visit our website to explore more digital human capabilities: https://duix.com/